arisberd/Infant-breath-mechanical-simulator/readme.md

 This is a beta version.
 Works on predifined settings but you may encounter problems while using new features or trying to modify functions.
 Some final touches are needed for software code to be smoothly used.

 # Contribution
-This project started at Pediatric department of University Hospital of Patras, Greece at 2021.
+This project started at Pediatric Pulmonology Department of University Hospital of Patras, Greece at 2021.
 Feel free construct the device, use it or contribute to the project.
 Questions and comments are welcome.

+# Documentation

+You will find documentation of construction and usage and photos under `Documentation/doc.md`.